 Danville Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one has been injured or harmed while residing at Colonial Manor, contact Rosenfeld Injury Lawyers.
+If you suspect your loved one has been injured or harmed while residing at Colonial Manor, contact Rosenfeld Injury Lawyers LLC.
 Our Danville dedicated attorneys handle victim cases that involve abuse, neglect, and mistreatment.
 Our lawyers can help your family successfully resolved your financial recompense case against all those who caused your loved one harm.

 We encourage you to contact our Vermilion elder abuse law offices by calling 888 424-5757 today to schedule your free, case evaluation.
 You do not need to make any upfront payment for our legal services because we accept all nursing home abuse/neglect cases through contingency fee agreements.
 This means our fees are paid only after we have successfully resolved your claim for compensation by negotiating an acceptable out of court settlement or have won your case at trial.